Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 “Whatever you put your attention on becomes energized.
 Whatever you take your attention away from dwindles” — Deepak Chopra.

 Try to fill your awareness with various things that brighten your mood.
 Hang art that inspires you every day.
 Listen to music that lifts your mood.
-Choose to fill your mind and awareness with thoughts that mindfully enhance your wellbeing.
+Choose to fill your mind and awareness with thoughts that mindfully enhance your well-being.

 Developing a positive mindset is vital.
 Here are six characteristics and traits that comprise a healthy, positive mindset according to Positive Psychology: